santiment/academy/src/docs/sangraphs/metrics/exchange-flow-balance/index.md

 ![](6.png)

-For more details on the metric \'Exchange Flow\', please click [here](/intercom-articles/metrics-explained/sangraphs/metric-exchange-flow).
+For more details on the metric `Exchange Flow`, please click [here](/intercom-articles/metrics-explained/sangraphs/metric-exchange-flow).